ZepharDev/hyprdots/README.md

 - Displays detailed system info like OS, kernel, uptime, packages, shell, resolution, WM, etc.
 - Command to run: `fastfetch`
-- You can capture its output as text or screenshot for your README

 ![2025-07-02-190352_hyprshot](https://github.com/user-attachments/assets/2e7d3568-37af-4b65-b31a-1361b25981ae)